Anudin/so-much.space/_posts/2021-01-31-why-learn-vim-pros-cons.md

 * TOC
 {:toc}

-If you've ever been to r/ProgrammerHumor you've seen the the memes.\
+If you've ever been to r/ProgrammerHumor you've seen the the memes.
 If not, a quick search on "exiting vim memes" gives you an idea of the phenomenon I'm referencing here.
 There's also [this](https://stackoverflow.blog/2017/05/23/stack-overflow-helping-one-million-developers-exit-vim/).\
-Let's get this out of the way first.
-Exiting Vim isn't hard, it is different.
+Let's get this out of the way first: exiting Vim isn't hard, it is different.
-Actually, *using* Vim isn't hard, it is *different*.\
+Actually - using Vim isn't hard, it is different.\
-So how do you actually close Vim?
+First let us get into what Vim actually is.
-I'll tell you when you read the article.
+Later I shall tell you how to exit it.

-I personally use [Neovim](https://neovim.io/) but the points of this post stand for Vim nevertheless.
+Quick note: I personally use [Neovim](https://neovim.io/) but the points of this post stand for Vim nevertheless.
 {: .message}

 ## What is a Vim?